 (one per kicker).
 The control module distributes power and input signals to the

 drive modules.
-The 20~kW drive modules consist of low voltage Si FETs driving
+The 20~kW drive modules consist of low-voltage Si FETs driving

-high voltage SiC FETs, and for an input voltage of \(\pm2\)~V give an output of
+high-voltage SiC FETs; an input voltage range of \(\pm2\)~V corresponds to an output range of

-up to \(\pm700\)~V. The output is linear within 3\% for input voltages between
+\(\pm700\)~V. The response is linear to within 3\% for input voltages between

-\(\pm1.2\)~V, and has a bandwidth of 47~MHz for small signal variations up to
+\(\pm1.2\)~V, and the output bandwidth is 47~MHz for small signal variations of up to

-20\% max output.
-For larger signal variations the bandwidth is slew rate
+20\% of the maximum.
+For larger signal variations the bandwidth is slew-rate limited.

-limited.

-The two electromagnetic stripline kickers \cite{kickerIPAC11} are based on the
+The two electromagnetic stripline kickers~\cite{kickerIPAC11} (Fig.~\ref{fig:pffLayout}) are based on the

 DAFNE design \cite{dafnePAC09}.
-Each kicker is approximately 1~m in length, and
+Each kicker is approximately 1~m in length and

-has an internal diameter of 40~mm between the two strips placed along the
+has an internal aperture of 40~mm between the two strips placed along the

 horizontal walls of the device.
 The kickers are designed to give a fast

-response of a few ns to the input signal, and to give high kick efficiency.
+response of a few ns to the input signal, and to give high kick efficiency WHAT DOES THIS MEAN?.
 The

 strips have tapered ends to reduce beam coupling impedance.

-A voltage of 700~V, the maximum output of the amplifiers, applied to the
+A voltage magnitude of 700~V applied between the

-downstream ends of the kicker strips yields a horizontal deflection of
+strips at the downstream end yields a horizontal deflection of

-0.56~mrad for the 135~MeV CTF3 beam.
+560~$\mu$rad to the 135~MeV CTF3 beam.

-The feedforward controller (FONT5a board) \cite{RobertsThesis} digitises the

-processed phase monitor

-signals and then calculates and outputs the appropriate amplifier input

-voltage.
-The FONT5a board also controls the correction timing.
-It consists of a

-Virtex-5 field programmable gate array (FPGA), nine 14-bit analogue to digital

-converters (ADCs) clocked at 357~MHz, and four digital to analogue converters

-(DACs).
-The combined hardware and firmware latency for the PFF system is
+The measured total latency of the phase monitor signal processing, the FC calculation, and amplifier response was

 approximately 100~ns.
-The output from the FONT5a board is delayed by an
+Therefore the output from the FC was delayed by an

-additional 30~ns to synchronise the correction at the kicker with the beam
+additional 30~ns to synchronise the correction at the kicker with the beam arrival

 \cite{RobertsThesis}.